hellojwilde/rehash/README.md

 You'll need to re-run webpack everytime you change any code in the app.

 And finally, add `rehash/src` to the Google App Engine Launcher as an application, run the application, and then open the URL that you set it to run at.

+## Deployment

+Just deploy it from the Google App Engine Launcher.
+Boom, done.